Lamont lauds tax cuts; GOP seeks special session to cut more - NewsBreak

 Legislative Republicans have created a website with an online petition to generate support for their call for a special session.
 They also have plans in the works for a series of rallies around the state, making affordability a key issue in this year’s election.
 Lawmakers need a majority of both the House of Representatives and Senate to sign a petition, calling themselves back for a special session.
 It’s unclear whether enough Democrats would support the GOP’s petition effort.

-“Now is not the time for political games.
-Connecticut will not give you a dollar today to take $100 from your grandchild tomorrow,” said Senate President Pro Tempore Martin Looney, D-New Haven, and Senate Majority Leader Bob Duff, D-Norwalk, in a joint written statement.

-The new Lamont campaign ad recognizes rising costs for everyday items in Connecticut, saying “that’s why Governor Lamont is cutting taxes.”
+The new Lamont campaign recognizes rising costs for everyday items in Connecticut, saying “that’s why Governor Lamont is cutting taxes.”
 The TV spot focuses on an increased property tax credit against the personal income tax, a cap on local motor vehicle taxes affecting 75 municipalities, and the gas tax holiday until Dec.
-1. In total, Democrats say the revised $24.2 billion state budget, set to take effect July 1, includes nearly $500 million in tax reductions.
+1. In total, Democrats say the revised $24.2 billion state budget, set to take effect July 1, includes nearly $500 million in tax reductions .Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.